 The Siege of Belgrade / Battle of Belgrade took place in 1456.
 Jul 4–22, 1456.

-Who won the Siege of Belgrade / Battle of Belgrade?
+What was the outcome of the Siege of Belgrade / Battle of Belgrade?

 The Hungary / Crusaders / Transylvania were victorious against the Ottoman Empire.